CIOSC/CAS-Digital-Credentials/scheme/scheme.md

 * The intended application of the conformity assessment scheme is in relation to product certification criteria under [ISO/IEC17065](https://www.iso.org/standard/46568.html).

-* This scheme is intended to be used to assess public and private credentiials to ensure they meet the minimum requirements for interoperability, safety, privacy and well-being of Canadians.
+* This scheme is intended to be used to assess public and private credentials to ensure they meet the minimum requirements for interoperability, safety, privacy and well-being of Canadians.

 * This scheme will provide technical requirements for digital credentials and digital trust services, with the expectation that these will form the foundation of related conformity assessment solutions.